biswas101/new-dynamic-ionizer-element/README.md

 This code has opensource MIT licence

 --------------------------------------------------------------------------
-For any question, please contact Jyoti Biswas, or Erdong Wang
+For any question, please contact, Jyoti Biswas, or Erdong Wang